peachbastard/the-beastlands/src/site/notes/Recaps/2023-12-07 Ready To Run.md

 - Pill says that he feels great and that the curse that his family put on him has been lifted
 	- Hymn high-fives him, and a burst of fire comes out of
 - Pill says that the necromancers sealed a demon into him to bind his power
 - Hymn asks Pill if he has anyone to thank, and he says, "Yeah, thank you, Oz!
-For taking me on this adventure"
+For taking me on this adventure!"
 	- Hymn slaps him, and he demands that Oz give them a lashing
 	- Oz says, "Don't thank me, Pill," pats him on the head, then walks away
 - Mabel makes herself throw up, but she can't stop once she starts and passes out